-We've traded skinned knees for brand-name everything and watched our children land one by one in the land of not-believing.
-The place where whispered secrets at the end of the day are the only safe place for hugs around gangly adolescent shoulders.
-I'm still a confidant and guiding light but I'm also the recipient of countless icy glares, slammed doors and words thrown like grenades.
+Like all parents, we traded skinned knees for brand-name everything and watched our children land one by one in the land of not-believing.
+The place where whispered secrets at the end of the day were the only safe place for hugs around gangly adolescent shoulders.
+I was still a confidant and guiding light but also the lucky recipient of countless icy glares, slammed doors and words thrown like grenades.

-That grown-up, man's hand curled around that girl's, wasn't it just tucked into mine as we crossed the street?
+That grown-up, man's hand curled around that woman's, wasn't it just tucked into mine as we crossed the street?

 Some days I pull out those old roadmaps I packed away so long ago.
 Each child's is different and beautiful and our compass pointing home when we've lost our way.
 They're dog-eared and creased, but I recognize the landmarks so well I can recite them from memory.
 Then I see a new turn-off or an unexpected vantage point that changes everything.
-And it makes me wonder if this new landmark has been there all along and I've missed it.
+And it makes me wonder if this new landmark has been there all along and how did we miss it?

-When you're slogging through continual rounds of diaper changes and 2 am feedings, an endless supply of puddle-jumping and playing-hopscotch days stretch out like a wide open highway.
-But suddenly we reach the end and look back.
+When I was slogging through continual rounds of diaper changes and 2 am feedings, an endless supply of puddle-jumping and playing-hopscotch days stretched out like a wide open highway.
+But suddenly we reached the end and now I stand here alone looking back.
 Where did all those days go?
 We should have seen it coming - this growing up.
 After all, we did the same thing to our parents.

 Why did I blink?

-I still use my roadmaps, but I'm learning to drive blind too.
-Sometimes getting lost can take me to places I'd never considered visiting.
-You see, I've learned there's no one I'd rather be lost with than the kids who call me Mom.
-They teach me (over and over and over) that the great thing about getting lost, is finding your way home again.
+I still use my roadmaps, but I'm learning to drive blind too in this new world of ours.
+Sometimes getting lost can takes us to places we never considered visiting.
+But there's one truth that hasn't changed, even though my children are grown with lives of their own.
+They are still the people I'd happily get lost with - any day.
+They teach me (and now their partners too) that the great thing about getting lost, is finding your way home again.